senese/senese/README.md

 ### ▶ Hobbies

-A man with a lot a hobbies:
+A man with a lot of a hobbies:
 - 🎼🎹 Piano / Keyboard
 - ⚽ Football - the real one 😅 - fan of Palmeiras 🟩🐷
-- Games 🎮
+- 🎮 Games
-- Gym 💪
+- 💪 Gym
-- And most recently, biking 🚴
+- 🚴 And most recently, biking

 ### 💻 Work